crunchyfriedchicken/DecisionTreeVsRandomForest_PredictLoanPayback/README.md

 ## Usage

 Once installed you can use this project by entering the repository location using your CLI.
-Once entered into the repository you can run the project by first entering ```source .venv/Scripts/activate``` and then entering ```python TreeMethods.py``` in the CLI.
+Once entered into the repository you can run the project by entering the following in the CLI:

+1. Creating a virtual environment: ```python -m venv .venv```
+2. Activating the virtual environment: ```source .venv/Scripts/activate```
+3. Downloading all the required packages: ```pip install -r requirements.txt```
+4. Running the file: ```python TreeMethods.py```

 Once run graphs, confusion matrices and classification reports will show up, similar to these examples below:
 ![Graph](./assets/graph.png)